HenriquesLab/DL4MicEverywhere/docs/CLI_USER_GUIDE.md

 Here is a simple usage case, where one of the provided `configuration.yaml` files is used:

+> ℹ️ **NOTE**:
+    > You need to be located in the DL4MicEverywhere folder, where the file launch.sh is in.
 ```
 sudo -E bash launch.sh -c ./notebooks/CARE_2D_DL4Mic/configuration.yaml -d ./data_folder -o ./results_folder
 ```

 A more complex example would be:

+> ℹ️ **NOTE**:
+    > You need to be located in the DL4MicEverywhere folder, where the file launch.sh is in.
 ```
 sudo -E bash launch.sh -c ./my_notebooks/CARE_2D_DL4Mic/configuration.yaml -d /home/user/Documents/data_folder -o /home/user/Documents/results_folder -g -n /home/user/Desktop/MyFancyZeroCostDL4MicNotebook.ipynb -r ./modified_requirements.txt -t MyNewContainer
 ```